Confusion Do I Need A Plumber Or Heating Engineer Or Gas Engineer?

 Still with me thus far?
 Let us now move on together at looking at these trades separately.

 I will start here because it is perhaps the less confusing out of all the trades with the clearest separation.
 The most logical distinction between a gas engineer and a plumber or heating engineer is that in order to be a gas engineer you need to be licensed and licensed annually.
-This is currently achieved through an organisation called Gas Safe who run a licensed register for gas safe engineers in the UK.
-The Gas Safe register used to be run by GORGI but this changed a number of years ago.
+This is currently achieved through an organisation called Gas Safe who runs a licensed register for gas safe engineers in the UK.
+The Gas Safe register used to be run by CORGI but this changed a number of years ago.
 If I could please ask everyone as a point of safety to Click here and check the register, for your appointed gas engineer.
 This ensures he/she holds a current and valid license.
-Every day I personally read about illegal work carried out in the UK by non-licensed individuals which often effects properties and sadly sometimes it takes lives.
+Every day I personally read about illegal work carried out in the UK by non-licensed individuals which often affects properties and sadly sometimes it takes lives.

 Most gas engineers are separated into different areas of specialist work they undertake, discussed further below.
-It is always best to double check your requirements and your engineer’s qualifications.
+It is always best to double-check your requirements and your engineer’s qualifications.
 The main reason gas engineers separate into different areas of work is mostly due to their starting point in the industry.
 Gas engineers sometimes have no previous experience working in the gas industry or either plumbing and heating.
 They are required to go through many months if not years of training before becoming qualified, certified and licensed in the UK.
 Most gas engineers have worked in the plumbing and heating industry for many years and are either crossing over to the Gas industry or adding further to their skills sets “multi-trade”.
 You may find your tradesman or tradeswomen is already a gas engineer as well as a plumber and heating engineer which year on year is becoming more common.